FlowCrypt/flowcrypt-android/README.md

 We have two types of tests:

-- Independent tests which don't require any additional dependencies.
+- Independent tests that don't require any additional dependencies.
 - Tests that depend on an email server.
 Such tests are marked with the `@DependsOnMailServer` annotation.

 Additionally, we have separate tests for the **consumer** and **enterprise** versions.
 Enterprise tests are marked with the `@EnterpriseTest` annotation.
 These tests use the [Gmail API](https://developers.google.com/gmail/api/guides) and are independent of the mail server.

 We run tests on [Semaphore CI](https://semaphoreci.com/) for every commit.
-To run tests that depend on an email server we use a custom [Docker image](https://hub.docker.com/r/flowcrypt/flowcrypt-email-server), which extends [docker-mailserver](https://github.com/tomav/docker-mailserver).
+To run tests that depend on an email server, we use a custom [Docker image](https://hub.docker.com/r/flowcrypt/flowcrypt-email-server), which extends [docker-mailserver](https://github.com/tomav/docker-mailserver).
 This image has predefined settings for local testing.
 It has accounts and messages which we need for testing.
 You can investigate the [`docker-mailserver`](https://github.com/FlowCrypt/flowcrypt-android/tree/master/docker-mailserver) folder to see more details.
-To be able to run tests that depend on an email server, please install `docker-compose` with [these instructions](https://docs.docker.com/compose/install/).
+To be able to run tests that depend on an email server, please install `docker-compose` following the [official instructions](https://docs.docker.com/compose/install/).

 ### Run independent tests